apostrophecms/starter-kit-pro-essentials/README.md

 It is also possible to use an environment variable for additional security, depending on your preferred deployment and hosting solution.
 Please see the npm documentation for more information on that option.

+## Provided widgets
+There are six basic widget modules located in the `modules/widgets` folder of this starter kit.
+This supplements the core `rich-text`, `image`, `video`, and `html` widgets.
+They can be altered to fit the design and functionality of your project or act as a blueprint to build your own custom widgets.
+Both the `hero` and `column` widgets have been added to the `main` area of the `@apostrophecms/home-page`.
+The remainder of the basic widgets have been added to the areas of the `column` widget as described below.

+If you look at the `app.js` file you won't see these widget modules in the `modules` object.
+Instead, they are being registered using the `nestedModuleSubdirs` property.
+Setting this property to `true` will cause Apostrophe to register all the modules listed in the `modules.js` file of any subfolder in the project-level `modules` folder.
+You can choose to organize any custom modules, such as grouping all of your piece-types, to keep your `modules` folder and the `app.js` file less cluttered.
+Note that if you choose to move any of the provided widgets out of the current folder you will need to add them to the `app.js` and remove them from the `modules.js` file.

+All the styling for the supplied widgets is located in the `ui/src/index.scss` file of each module.
+You can choose to maintain this structure, move the styling to the `theme-default/ui/src/scss` folder, or organize them in a different project-specific manner.
+Note that for them to be included in the standard webpack build, they need to be imported into a `<module>/ui/src/index.scss` file.

+### `accordion-widget`
+The `accordion-widget` implements an accordion element powered by the [`accordion-js` npm package](https://www.npmjs.com/package/accordion-js).
+You can read about additional configuration options in the documentation of that package.
+The module consists of a main `index.js` file with the content schema fields, plus a `views` folder that contains a `widget.html` file with the Nunjucks markup for the accordion.

+Finally, there is the `ui/src` folder that contains the `index.scss` stylesheet and the `index.js` file that contains the JavaScript that is delivered to the frontend and powers the accordion using a [widget player](https://docs.apostrophecms.org/guide/custom-widgets.html#client-side-javascript-for-widgets).
+Any custom widgets that require client-side code will be structured in this same way.
+Data is passed from the schema fields to the browser for use in the player script by adding it to a data attributes in the template.

+### `card-widget`
+The `card-widget` creates a simple card with optional image and text.
+The card can be made directly clickable, or can have links and buttons added.
+The schema fields for these elements are provided by the `lib/schema/link.js` file, which serves as a model for implementing reusable parts of widgets.
+These same schema fields are reused in the `hero` and `link` widgets and can be used in your custom project widgets.
+The markup for the links is imported into the `card-widget` template from the `views/fragments/link.html` file using the `rendercall` helper.
+This is present in a simpler form in the `links-widget`.
+Again, your custom modules (not just widgets) can utilize fragments to replicate similar areas of markup in this same way.

+### `column-widget`
+The `column-widget` implements one method of adding a user-selected number of columns to a page.
+It uses a select field and conditional fields that restrict the number of columns based on the value of the select.
+Each column has an area with widgets for the `link`, `card`, and `accordion` basic widgets, plus the core `rich-text`, `image`, and `video` widgets.
+These are added through a shared configuration object that defines the available widgets for each column.
+The first column additionally adds the basic `swiper` widget.

+The widget also provides a `helper(self)` customization function that is used in the Nunjucks template.
+Depending on the value of the select field it returns the correct number of columns.
+The `helper(self)` functions can be used in your custom modules to provide computed values from data passed back from the markup.

+### `hero-widget`
+The `hero-widget` implements a hero element with image or color background, text and links.
+As stated above, this module reuses the `links.js` helper file.
+It also demonstrates how to use `relationship` schema fields to add the image or video for the background.

+### `link-widget`
+This simple widget adds either a button or inline-link.
+As described for the `card-widget`, It utilizes the `lib/schema/link.js` helper file and the `views/fragments/link.html` fragment.
+Within the widget template there is a `rendercall` that passes data from the widget schema fields to the fragment.

+### `slideshow-widget`
+The `slideshow-widget`, much like the `accordion-widget`, utilizes client-side JavaScript.
+For this widget the `ui/src/index.js` is adding the [`swiper.js` package](https://swiperjs.com/) to the player.
+Again, data is passed into the player script by adding it to a data attribute in the template.